GSA/code-gov-repo-template/README.md

+# DEPRECATED
+## This project repo is no longer being maintained.

 # code-gov-repo-template
 A basic template to use for all code.gov repositories which includes our standard documents and contact info.
 Using this as a base ensures that all of our community standards are followed.